Currency:USD $

 Priests in "The Burning Crusade" (TBC) saw a more defined class identity with the introduction of unique talents and abilities.
 Abilities like Pain Suppression and Vampiric Touch significantly enhanced their gameplay:

-- Discipline Priests: They became known for their supportive capabilities.
-Notably, Power Infusion was revamped to provide spell haste, while Improved Divine Spirit converted a portion of spirit into spell damage, making it essential for healers to delve into the discipline tree.
+• Discipline Priests: They became known for their supportive capabilities.
+Notably, Power Infusion was revamped to provide spell haste, while Improved Divine Spirit converted a portion of spirit into spell damage, making it essential for healers to invest in the discipline tree.

 The standout however, was the Shadow Priest, primarily due to the capstone talent Vampiric Touch, which transformed a portion of the damage dealt into mana for the entire party.
 This synergy became crucial for other classes, particularly Arcane Mages.
 Despite their PvE strength, Shadow Priests faced limitations in PvP due to limited defensive options and resilience affecting their damage over time.